6 minutes read time

 Updated: March 2020

 What’s the best way to go about getting staff buy-in when you implement a new visitor management software?

-Whether you’re starting from having no visitor management, a paper visitor book that doesn’t really get used, or switching your visitor management software from one product to another, you’re going to need everyone on board to make it worthwhile and see a return on investment.
+Whether you start with no visitor management, a paper-based visitor management book, or switch your visitor management software from one product to another, you’re going to need everyone on board to make it worthwhile to see a return on investment.

-Visitor management software like WhosOnLocation replaces a businesses paper sign-in book and does any number of other processes which improve the general safety and security.
-When a visitor management solution is deployed, there will be many different roles and uses for the product within one organization, and for people visiting.
-From helping to run safe and effective evacuations to managing the insurance validity of contractors and service providers coming on-site, through to sending out health and safety hazard alerts in real-time. point is that when you deploy a new system there is a lot involved.
+Visitor management software like WhosOnLocation replaces a business’s paper sign-in book and does any number of other processes which improve the general safety and security.
+When you deploy a visitor management solution, there will be many different roles and uses for the product within the organization, and the people visiting.
+From helping to run safe and effective evacuations to managing the insurance validity of contractors and service providers coming on-site, through to sending out health and safety hazard alerts in real-time.
+The point is that when you deploy a new system, there is a lot involved.

 As with the success of any new company tool, it relies on trust and enthusiasm to make it work.
 New tools don’t get taken up when people see them as another hassle to add to their working day, so it’s key to introduce the system in the right way and get the internal buy-in early on.

 Here are some ideas to use when you are setting up a new visitor management system:

 Relationship management is essential when introducing your new system.
 Make sure everyone who needs to know about the changes does and explain the reasons as to why you chose the system you did.
 If you don’t have any in place already, now is a good time to create some policies for your staff around visitor management.
 This can seem a little over the top, but there’s no harm in having documentation to support a new system and give a level of clarity to everyone who will be using it, from as early on as possible.

 If you want to be the best in your industry, have the safest workplace, and have the best customer service, visitor management software is going to get you there.